ilyichv/shadcn-registry/README.md

 npm install shadcn-registry
 ```

-## Usage
+## Building The Registry

 1. Create a registry file.
 Registry files should be in JSON format and validate against the [registry schema](./src/registry/registry.schema.ts).
 You can find examples in the [examples](./examples) directory.
+You can also use the [`generate`](#generate-registry) command to generate a new registry (currently experimental).

 2. Build the registry:
     ```bash